ap-atul/Torpido/README.md

 3. Audio de noising
 4. Audio activity ranking / Silence detection
 5. Text detection ranking

-## Notes

-## FFT : Fast fourier tranform, mostly discrete fourier transform
-* Time series to frequency domain

-1. Most occurring signals are maximized after a FFT on the signal on the time and frequency sequence.

-2. FFT: wraps the signal around the circle circumference, that rise the signals that occurs most.

-3. Application in audio de noising:
-- FFT will increase the power of the signal that occurs the most.
-Signals like talking, when in the talking audio, the most signal will be of person speaking.
-So FFT on such signal will give us only the speaker audio with great height.

-- Then shifting the signal, we eliminate the low power signal, mostly noise, then inverse FFT will takes us back to original signal, only this time there would be no, noise.

-4. Application in blur detection
-- Similarly, most occurring data would be image data, if it is consistent we get a good sequence on the info, if we dont then image is classified as blurry.

-Numpy has fft and ifft (much easier)
-Librosa has stft and istft (short time fourier transform) Opencv also has a laplacian method  (Hankel) (performs similar to FFT)

 ## Wavelet Transform
 Looking at performances, WT performs well and faster than SFT or FFT.